robwco/workshop-marketing/index.md

 > “I NEED THIS JOB.”

-Eventually my dry spell ended, however the lessons it taught me have stayed.
-It’s the nature of being a freelancer.
-By definition, the work ends.
+Eventually my dry spell ended, but the lesson it taught me stayed.
+By definition, freelancing means the work ends.

-That's why month after month the same questions pick away at your energy: where will the next project come from? when will the next dry spell hit? how do you find your next client?
+And you're left facing the same questions month after month after month: where will your next project come from? when will your next dry spell hit? how do you find your next client (and the next)?

-It doesn't make sense.
+But wait.
 Why should it be so hard to find client work when there's thousands of companies out there you can help?

 ### The problem isn't your copy, portfolio, or your service.
 It's finding these opportunities.